-This is particularly relevant when it comes to branding: on an emotional level, in terms of how consumers feel when they look at it; but also on a practical level, in terms of market standout.
+This is particularly relevant when it comes to branding.
+On an emotional level, in terms of how consumers feel when they look at it; but also on a practical level, in terms of market standout.

 For a company to effectively 'own' a colour in its sector can provide an enormous competitive advantage, achieving instant recognition – in some cases even without a logo, or even a mention of its name.
 That's the power of colour, done right.

-Depending on the popularity and market saturation of a particular colour, we could be talking as specific as an officially registered Pantone shade (Cadbury 2685C, anyone?), or as general as being the only brand in competitive set to use that colour.
+Depending on the popularity and market saturation of a particular colour, we could be talking as specific as an officially registered Pantone shade (Cadbury 2685C, anyone?), or as general as being the only brand in a competitive set to use that colour.

-With this in mind, we've explored how different brands around the world have staked their respective claims to 10 colours – in some cases with considerable success.
+See our guide to the best branding books for inspiration.
+Meanwhile, read on to see how different brands around the world have staked their respective claims to 10 colours – in some cases with considerable success.